Sinceter/KT-Group-mNGS-Scripts/README.md

 ## Contact

-For questions, bug reports, or suggestions, please contact **liaixin@hku.hk** or open an issue on the [GitHub repository](https://github.com/Sinceter/KT-Group-mNGS-Scripts).
+For questions, bug reports, or suggestions, please contact **liaixin06@connect.hku.hk** or open an issue on the [GitHub repository](https://github.com/Sinceter/KT-Group-mNGS-Scripts).